logaretm/vee-validate/docs/content/api/composition-helpers.md

 </code-title>

 Returns a computed ref to the specified field's `valid` meta state.
-If the field is not found or there is no form context associated it will produce `undefined` instead of a boolean.

 ```js
 import { useIsFieldValid } from 'vee-validate';